CLARIAH/COW/docs/index.rst

   * Determining file encoding
   * Determining the delimiter
   * Generating a skeleton schema for any CSV file (see :ref:`here <skeleton-schema>`)

+4. COW produces extensive provenance:

+  * Converted data is encapsulated in a `Nanopublication <http://nanopub.org>`_
+  * The original CSVW schema is encapsulated in the `np:hasProvenance` graph associated with the nanopublication.

 Installation
 ^^^^^^^^^^^^^